-Just as we expect all staff to know the importance of locking doors and questioning the identity of visitors, so should every employee have a basic a basic understanding of cybersecurity.
+Just as we expect all staff to know the importance of locking doors and questioning the identity of visitors, so should every employee have a basic understanding of cybersecurity.
 Staff training in matters of IT has become a matter of importance.

 An Unfriendly Game of Tag

 We’re all on a steep learning curve.
 Technology – and the guys who are developing it – are racing ahead at mind-blowing speed, and we’re puffing along behind.
 Sometimes it seems like we’re a long, long way behind, and at other times we feel tantalizingly close to getting it.

 Up ahead of us, running neck-and-neck with the boffins, are the hackers – a band of intellectual criminals, lurking in the shadows of the world wide web.
 As cybersecurity measures are stepped up to meet the threats presented by these thieves, vandals, and abusers, so the criminals devise genius methods of breaking through defences.
 The boffins retaliate by creating stronger, more sophisticated software, and the hackers come back with more … and so it goes on.

 More than half of all malware-attack victims are small or medium businesses (fewer than 250 employees).
 The reason for this is that larger organisations are generally better protected – not that small businesses are more frequently targeted.